Virtual Machines

 If you are prompted to install software updates, just click “Remind Me Later”.
 We are going to update through the command line like certified Linux pros.

-2. In the terminal, run the command sudo apt-get update.
+.
 This will update your lists of software.
 Essentially, it will check what the latest version is of everything that you have installed.
 You will be prompted to enter your password.
 Do that and press enter.
-(Don’t worry if it looks like you aren’t typing anything, it is just hiding your password.)
+(Don’t worry if it looks like you aren’t typing anything, it is just hiding your password.) - Run the command

 By this point, you should have a fully-functional Ubuntu VM.